 Alameda County contains many water sources that act as mosquito/vector breeding areas near populated areas.
 Without ongoing and effective mosquito control, the human environment would be significantly and adversely affected by substantial mosquito activity.
 The District’s mosquito control program, including biological and chemical control, is essential to abate the vectors in the environment to a tolerable level.
 The District’s program will never alleviate all mosquito vectors.
 Rather, it is a maintenance program aimed at striking a balance to allow comfortable and healthful human existence, while protecting and maintaining the environment.
 History has shown us that the control and abatement of vectors are necessary for our human environment to continue to be habitable.

 The District mosquito control program is directed primarily at the larval stages of mosquitoes.
 Control activities are contained to a localized area and have a lower impact utilitizing this approach because the larvicides used by the District specifically target the mosquito’s biological systems.
 Although adult mosquitoes may be targeted for control, it is not the emphasis of the District program.
-Focusing on breeding larvae requires that control be achieved in a number of different types of mosquito sources.
+Focusing on mosquito larvae requires that control be achieved in a number of different types of breeding sources.